 This school attracts the best of the best; the typical SAT score of applicants is about 1,035.
 Roughly 97.0% of applicants submit ACT scores, with the average score being in the 22 range.
 Where is Eastern Kentucky University really succeeding?
 Check out all of the school's rankings.

 Mississippi State University is a good decision for students pursuing a Horticulture degree.
 Students who enjoy a more slow-paced life will appreciate Mississippi State University's location in the small town of Mississippi State, Mississippi.

 Due to the diverse student body at Mississippi State, you will have numerous opportunities to meet students from all cultures.
 Because of its affordable net price and excellent instructional programs, Mississippi State University is a good value, earning a rank of #2 in Mississippi.
 Find all of Mississippi State University's rankings to learn more about the college.

 Florida Southern College is among your best bets if you want to study Horticulture.
 Situated in Lakeland, Florida, this college is right for individuals who flourish in a city setting.

 If you're interested in Florida Southern, hit the books.
-The average SAT score of applicants is 1,140.
-Florida Southern College graduates have about $24,752 of student loans on average.
-That's lower than the U.S. average of $28,547.
+The average SAT score of applicants is 1,135.
+Graded #20 in Florida for overall value, we would have predicted this college's superb educational programs to be more expensive.
 The scorecard provides a fantastic overview of Florida Southern College.